FrontEndFoxes/curriculum/workshop/minis/mini1.md

 ```

 ::: tip 💡
 At this point you can remove the `HelloWorld.vue` file from the `components` folder as we won't need it.
+Right-click the file in CodeSandbox and click 'delete'.
 :::

 Now you have a variable called `currentDogLink` and its default value is an empty string.
 We will use this variable to provide a link to a current dog in `v-img`.
-First, we will set the `currentDogLink` value:
+First, we will set the `currentDogLink` value by overwriting the data block we just added in `App.vue`:

 ```js
 data() {